-- If the engine does not start within 5 seconds, turn the ignition off and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine, and the exhaust system. - Snapping the throttle or fast idling for more than about 5 minutes may cause exhaust pipe discoloration. - Make sure the engine stop switch is in the (Run) position. - 2 Turn the ignition switch to the ON position. - 3 Shift the transmission to Neutral (N indicator comes on).
-Alternatively, pull in the clutch lever to start your motorcycle with the transmission in gear so long as the side stand is raised. - 4 Press the start button with the throttle completely closed.
+- If the engine does not start within 5 seconds, turn the ignition off and wait 10 seconds before trying to start the engine again for recovery of battery voltage. - Extended fast idling and revving the engine can damage the engine, and the exhaust system. - Snapping the throttle or fast idling for more than about 5 minutes may cause exhaust pipe discolouration. - Do not "BLIP" the throttle (open and close rapidly) or idle for a long time, as the engine may be damaged by overheating. - Do not leave the motorcycle unattended while the engine is running.